KratosHere/ShubhLocker-project/README.md

 First of all create a database on your system named -> important_shubhdata (OR ANYTHING AS YOU WISH)<br>

+BUT MAKE SURE while performing connection, mention your DATABASE EXACT NAME (WATCH IN LINE 25) <br>

 Then Create the required tables which is being mentioned below: <br>